Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `privateEndpoints`

 Configuration details for private endpoints.
-Used when the desired connectivy mode is 'Public Access' and required when 'delegatedSubnetResourceId' is NOT used.
+Used when the desired connectivy mode is 'Public Access' and 'delegatedSubnetResourceId' is NOT used.

 - Required: No
 - Type: array